 Publishing WSDL to UDDI

-You can publish your WSDL contract either to a local UDDI registry or to a public UDDI registry, such as http://uddi.ibm.com or http://uddi.microsoft.com.
+You can publish your WSDL contract either to a local UDDI registry or to a public UDDI registry.

 To publish your WSDL contract, navigate to one of the public UDDI Web sites and follow the instructions there.